 Grab Fluffy's leash, pack up your gear, and head to Highland Recreation Area in Southern Michigan.
 Located in White Lake, it sprawls across 6,000 acres of land and is filled with forest, marshes, lakes, and hills.

 The Highland Recreation Area provides space for swimming, biking, skiing, and horseback riding.
 Your pooch can't enter any of the swimming areas or buildings, but they can explore the trails or join you for a picnic.
 Your pupster can happily hike through 17 miles of multi-use trails.
-Goose Meadow day use area is home to some pawsome nature trails that will delight your dog's senses.
-And there are three dog trial fields, where you can teach your dog to hunt.
-When you're discovering the park, keep an eye out for the furrific variety trees, including oak-hickory, mixed hardwood, or beech-maple trees.
+Goose Meadow day use area is home to some pawsome nature trails that will delight your dog's senses, and there are three dog trial fields, where you can teach your dog to hunt.
+When you're discovering the park, keep an eye out for the furrific variety of trees, including oak-hickory, mixed hardwood, or beech-maple trees.

 A visit to Highland Recreation Area will make your dog one happy hound!